Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-Drier conditions are expected over much of central and eastern Mainland Southeast Asia in Week 1 (31 October – 6 November).
+Drier conditions are predicted over most of the Maritime Continent and parts of southern Mainland Southeast Asia in Week 2 (19 – 25 June).

-A Madden-Julian Oscillation (MJO) signal was present over the Western Pacific (Phases 6 and 7) towards the end of October based on the RMM Index.
-Most models forecast MJO activity to be predominantly over the Western Pacific in the forecast period.
+A Madden-Julian Oscillation (MJO) signal was present over the Western Hemisphere and Africa (Phases 8 and 1) in the first week of June based on the RMM Index.
+Most models predict this MJO signal to continue propagating eastward through the Indian Ocean (Phases 2 and 3) and decay over the Maritime Continent (Phases 4 and 5) during the forecast period.

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.